pushover/pushover.github.io/readme.txt

 The following files are saved:

 - solved.txt: This file contains checksums of all the levels that you have successfully solved.
-In the level selection dialog those levels contain a mark.
-If you loose this file thos marks are gone
+In the level selection dialogue those levels contain a mark.
+If you loose this file those marks are gone
 - *.rec: These filed contain recordings of activities within a level.
 They are automatically created whenever you solve a level but you can also actively make a recording by pressing 'r' while you play a level.
 When you observe